Stephen-Gates/GTFS/README.md

 Public transportation schedules and associated geographic information for South-East Queensland.

 The data is a snapshot and not planned to be kept up-to-date.
-The main purpose of this repository is to develop a data package for this dataset.
+The main purpose of this repository is to develop a data package and schemas for this dataset.

 ## Data
 This data is the [General transit feed specification (GTFS) — South East Queensland](https://data.qld.gov.au/dataset/general-transit-feed-specification-gtfs-seq) data published by [Transport and Main Roads, Queensland Government](http://www.tmr.qld.gov.au/), licensed under [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/au/) sourced on 07 September 2016.